DevAgnihotri/MCA_Sem_2/JAVA/Unit_1_OOPS.md

 ```

 ### Q10.
 Explain the role of constructor and also explain how subclass constructor implicitly calls superclass constructor in Java.

-**Question 10: Explain the role of constructor and also explain how subclass constructor implicitly calls superclass constructor in Java.**

 #### Role of Constructor: